seancorfield/clj-new/README.md

 names that follow the [Clojars Verified Group Names policy](https://github.com/clojars/clojars-web/wiki/Verified-Group-Names) and artifact names that start with `clj-template.`.

-`clj-new` should be able to run any existing Leiningen or Boot templates (if you find one that doesn't work, [please tell me about it](https://github.com/seancorfield/clj-new/issues)!).
+`clj-new` should be able to run any existing Leiningen or Boot templates (if you find one that doesn't work, [please tell me about it](https://github.com/seancorfield/clj-new/issues)!) -- with the caveat that some Leiningen and Boot templates **do not accept a qualified project name** and so you must use a dotted project name instead.

 `clj-new` will generate a new project folder based on the `project-name` containing files generated from the specified `template-name`.
 It does that by requiring `clj.new.<template-name>` (or `boot.new.<template-name>` or `leiningen.new.<template-name>`) and invoking the `<template-name>` function inside that namespace, passing in `<project-name>` and those arguments from the command line.